 This work continues to form indirect anaphora as a new means of reference that is transferred from cognitive linguistics to the Java programming language.
 Indirect anaphora is a kind of textual reference in which a phrase is related but not co-referential to another phrase.
 Although my knowledge of linguistics is limited, the transfer starts with Schwarz-Friesel's process-oriented cognitive model of indirect anaphora as well as a modular theory of mental representations, three-tier semantics and her concept of a text-world model.
 Programming languages are considered metaphorically connected to natural languages and this relation is expanded by adding indirect anaphora to Java.
 Key aspects of the metaphor of indirect anaphors in Java are that textual and memorized knowledge is identical in Java and that an abstract syntax tree of Java source code functions as a text-world model.
 A subset of Schwarz-Friesel's forms of indirect anaphora is modeled using pre- and postconditions and invariants and is partially implemented for compile-time resolution.
 Development was test-first instead of using real-world source code, the impact of control structures has not yet been considered.
 Applicability of indirect anaphors will be relative to individual programmers, tasks and dynamics of learning.

-This text is a reworked version of my submitted but abrupt bachelor thesis.
-It describes an obviously non-final state of my work but allows for feedback.
+This text is a reworked version of my bachelor thesis.
+It is a work in progess.
+Updates will be posted here.

-java -jar JaaaCompiler.jar to run it and see usage
+Invoke java -jar JaaaCompiler.jar to run it and see usage instructions.

 Sources are available zipped and from Subversion repositories.